-TAA Program Benefits and Services under the 2011 Amendments
+TAA Program Benefits and Services under Reversion 2014

 TAA offers a variety of benefits and services to support workers in their search for reemployment.
-This includes Trade Readjustment Allowances, training, assistance with healthcare premium costs, Reemployment Trade Adjustment Assistance, employment and case management services, and may also include job search and relocation allowances.
+This includes Trade Readjustment Allowance, training, Alternative Trade Adjustment Assistance, and job search and relocation allowances.

 Trade Readjustment Allowances (TRA)